Published in Peru - Social interactions and entertainment - 29 Mar 2020 01:48 - 6

 8. Machu Picchu

-Machu Picchu needs no introduction: This Wonder of the World attracts over a million tourists per year, and has become so popular the government recently had to introduce restrictions on the number on entrances allowed per day.
+Machu Picchu needs no introduction: This Wonder of the World attracts over a million tourists per year, and has become so lar the government recently had to introduce restrictions on the number on entrances allowed per day.
 The ruins, daintily perched atop the flattened peak of a mountain in the Andes, deliver in archaeological and natural beauty.
 For a view few people receive, grab a ticket to hike Huayna Picchu, the peak behind the ruins, and take it in from a second perspective.

-9. Salkantay Pass
+9. Salkantay P

 There are a handful of ways to get to Machu Picchu, but the Salkantay Trek is notorious for being the most arduous of them all—and, as it tends to happen, the most rewarding.
 This journey can take anywhere from four to seven days to complete, and includes about eight hours of walking a day, steep climbs, river crossings, and, if you travel with a luxury outfitter like Mountain Lodges of Peru, comfy stays along the trail that make it manageable.
 The reward is the breathtaking views—especially those of Salkantay, the highest peak of the Vilcabamba mountain range, which looms over the trail.